sohlich/sohlich-site/content/post/go_makefile.md

 categories = [
 ]
 date = "2017-09-18T18:32:54+02:00"
-title = "GO: Don’t afraid of makefiles" draft = true thumbnail = ""
+title = "Golang: Don’t afraid of makefiles" draft = true thumbnail = "/img/blog/gomakefile/back.jpeg"
 tags = [
     "golang","make","development"
 ]

 +++

-The golang development provides me the escape from my day job and makes the coding fun again.
-But even in Go, which has all the awesome tools bundled, the repeated tasks like build and test commands are better to script.
-The makefile is the way out.
-There you can keep all your common tasks in one file.
-Let's go through some useful parts of the makefile.
-The following listing is complete makefile ready to be used in any golang project.
+I'm using golang for a while.
+During the development, I was used to repeatedly execute go tools commands.
+This was a bad habit on which I resign.
+It is not so painful if you use simple commands without any args.
+But in case of more complex tasks, naturally, it is going to be a pain.
+There are few options you can consider as a way out.
+You can use a bash script to do the work for you.
+Or better, at least for me, you can write a makefile.
+The make tool is there for this reason and in the makefile you can keep all your common tasks together.
+I'm not C/C++ guru to educate how to write the proper one, but in this post I put together the makefile which works for most of the projects.
+Let's go through the parts of it.

 ```
     # Go parameters